angular/components/docs/theming.md

 a theme consists of:
 * A primary palette: colors most widely used across all screens and components.
 * An accent palette: colors used for the floating action button and interactive elements.
-* A "warn" palette: colors used to convey error state.
+* A warn palette: colors used to convey error state.
 * A foreground palette: colors for text and icons.
 * A background palette: colors used for element backgrounds.